radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 - Admin: From the *Admin* section you can perform various administrative actions in Environment Operations Center.
 Select **Admin** to navigate to the *Admin* home screen.
 For further details on operations available in the *Admin* section, see the [admin overview](../admin/admin-overview.md) guide.

+### Scheduled maintenance notice

+Periodically, you may see a scheduled maintenance notice at the top of the home screen.
+This serves to inform you about upcoming maintenance that could affect the applications in your Environment Operations Center.
+You may also receive email notifications ahead of the maintenance.

+After you click on the "Know more" link and confirm you've read it by clicking on the "I acknowledge this notification" checkbox, the alert will be removed from the landing page.

 ## Next steps

 After reading this guide you should have an understanding of the *Overview* screen components and how to navigate the Environment Operations Center user interface.
 To learn about role-based permissions that different users have, see the [role-based permissions](../role-based-permission/role-based-permissions.md) guide.
 To learn how to create an environment, see the [create an environment](../environments/environment-overview/create-environments.md) guide.